Contra-rotating propellers: United Kingdom

 A contra-rotating propeller was patented by F. W. Lanchester in 1907.

 Some of the more successful British aircraft with contra-rotating propellers are the Avro Shackleton, powered by the Rolls-Royce Griffon engine, and the Fairey Gannet, which used the Double Mamba Mk.101 engine.
 In the Double Mamba two separate power sections drove one propeller each, allowing one power section (engine) to be shut down in flight, increasing endurance.

 Another naval aircraft, the Westland Wyvern had contra-rotating propellers.
 The Martin-Baker MB 5 test aircraft also used this propeller type.

-Later variants of the Supermarine Spitfire and Seafire used the Griffon with contra-rotating props.
+Later variants of the Seafire used the Griffon with contra-rotating props, after testing of the configuration had been undertaken on a Supermarine Spitfire.
 In the Spitfire/Seafire and Shackleton's case the primary reason for using contra-rotating propellers was to increase the propeller blade-area, and hence absorb greater engine power, within a propeller diameter limited by the height of the aircraft's undercarriage.
 The Short Sturgeon used two Merlin 140s with contra-rotating propellers.

 The Bristol Brabazon prototype airliner used eight Bristol Centaurus engines driving four pairs of contra-rotating propellers, each engine driving a single propeller.

 The post-war SARO Princess prototype flying boat airliner also had eight of its ten engines driving contra-rotating propellers.